Small lump sums

 In the case of a pension, HMRC will issue a revised tax code for the provider to apply to future payments.

-However, where an individual is taking their pension fund as a lump sum, it is possible that they may not have any ongoing income against which the additional tax can be offset.
+However, where an individual is taking their pension fund as a lump sum, it is possible they may not have any ongoing income against which the additional tax can be offset.
 In this case the individual has two options:

 1. They can wait until the end of the tax year.
 A tax refund will be created as a result of the information submitted in their tax return.